Werner Heisenberg: Membership in the Uranverein

 On 4 June 1942, Heisenberg was summoned to report to Albert Speer, Germany's Minister of Armaments, on the prospects for converting the Uranverein's research toward developing nuclear weapons.
 During the meeting, Heisenberg told Speer that a bomb could not be built before 1945, because it would require significant monetary resources and number of personnel.

-After the Uranverein project was placed under the leadership of the Reichs Research Council, it focused on nuclear power production and thus maintained its kriegswichtig (importance for the war) status; funding therefore continued from the military.
+After the Uranverein project was placed under the leadership of the Reich Research Council, it focused on nuclear power production and thus maintained its kriegswichtig (importance for the war) status; funding therefore continued from the military.
 The nuclear power project was broken down into the following main areas: uranium and heavy water production, uranium isotope separation and the Uranmaschine (uranium machine, i.e., nuclear reactor).
 The project was then essentially split up between a number of institutes, where the directors dominated the research and set their own research agendas.
 The point in 1942, when the army relinquished its control of the German nuclear weapons program, was the zenith of the project relative to the number of personnel.
 About 70 scientists worked for the program, with about 40 devoting more than half their time to nuclear fission research.
 After 1942, the number of scientists working on applied nuclear fission diminished dramatically.
 Many of the scientists not working with the main institutes stopped working on nuclear fission and devoted their efforts to more pressing war-related work.